Gallery-of-Kaeon/Kaeon-FUSION/README.md

 For now,
 mostly [this person](https://www.github.com/kaeon-ace),
-and one other person who doesn't want to be named, because they don't like posting their personal information online.
+and one other person who doesn't want to be named because they don't like posting their personal information online.

 ### Can I join you?